-The Eiserne Brücke (Iron Bridge) in Neunkirchen was built in the end of 19th century by the Ignaz Gridl Brückenbau-Anstalt.
-Especially in autumn one have a great view of the Schwarza river from the bridge.
+The Eiserne Brücke (Iron Bridge) in Neunkirchen dates back to the end of the 19th century.
+The bridge builder was the Ignaz Gridl Brückenbau-Anstalt.
+Especially in autumn, one has a great view of the Schwarza river from the bridge.

-The coat of arms of Neunkirchen display nine churches which refers to the meaning of the current city name (“Nine Churches”).
+The coat of arms of Neunkirchen displays nine churches which refer to the meaning of the current city name (“Nine Churches”).
 Even though these city arms are a great example for canting arms the place was never known for nine churches.
 Actually the name origins from “new church”, a description which was used in the first mention of the place in 1094.

 This sundial is placed on the facade of a 16th-century building located at the main square of Neunkirchen.
 The city is the capital of the district of Neunkirchen in the Austrian state of Lower Austria.

-This 16th-century building located at the main square of Neunkirchen is generally known as Sgraffito House (Sgraffitohaus).
+This 16th-century building located at the main square of Neunkirchen is generally known as Sgraffitohaus (Sgraffito House).
 An inscription at the portal dates back to 1591.